-I am often asked, “Why nudes?”
+My inspiration has always been the figure.
 The nude figure is interesting to me because it is authentic in its vulnerability, beautiful in its uniqueness, and inherently intimate.
 There is something sacred about the artist–model partnership that I deeply respect and am privileged to partake of.

-After an initial session with a model in my home studio, I work in solitude from reference photos taken during the sitting.
+After an initial session with a model (whether online or in my home studio), I work in solitude from reference photos taken during the sitting.
 This allows me the meditative space I require to paint expressively and spontaneously.
 For me, creating a painting is an exploratory process that takes from one to six months to complete.
 I spend as much time looking at and experiencing the work-in-progress as I do in the application and movement of paint.
 Since I work in oil, the drying-time between sessions lends itself to this deliberative painting style.